Peter Borish

-Peter F. Borish is chairman and CEO of Computer Trading Corporation (CTC), an investment and advisory firm.
+Peter Borish is chairman and CEO of Computer Trading Corporation (CTC), an investment and advisory firm.
 Borish sits on the board of CIBC Bank USA.
-He is also a Partner of Quantrarian Asset Management and sits on the board of Laconic, a carbon data and management platform.
+He is an investor and advisor to Citrini as well as an independent director on the board of RMB Funds.

 Previously, through CTC, Borish was chief strategist of Quad Group and its affiliated companies.
 In his role, Borish was engaged in recruiting new talent for Quad and working with the founding partners on business strategy.
 In addition, he helped traders develop a methodology to enhance their performance by serving as a trading coach.
 Borish is chairman and CEO of Computer Trading Corporation (CTC), and a current investor and advisor to 444 Capital.

-Mr. Borish is also a founding investor in Charitybuzz.
+Borish is also a founding investor in Charitybuzz.

 Borish formerly worked at the Federal Reserve Bank of New York, was founding partner and second-in-command at Tudor Investment Corporation, was chairman of OneChicago, LLC, and was chairman of the non-profits Foundation for the Study of Cycles and The Institute for Financial Markets.

 He is also a founding board member of both the Robin Hood Foundation and Math for America.

 Education

-Borish earned a B.A. in economics from the University of Michigan in 1981.
+Peter Borish earned a B.A. in economics from the University of Michigan in 1981.
 He also earned an M.A. in public policy from the Gerald R. Ford School of Public Policy at the University of Michigan in 1982.